jeanimal/LogGenie/README.md

 ### Sample Data

-The application includes 110 sample ZScaler web proxy logs for testing and demonstration purposes.
+The application starts with an empty database.
+Sample ZScaler logs are available in the `sample_logs/` directory for testing purposes.

 ## Security Considerations